Peekmo/lexah/README.md

 # Lexah

 No more maintained.
-See [ruhax](https://github.com/Peekmo/ruhax) project instead.
+See [ruhax](https://github.com/Peekmo/ruhax) project instead, which parse real ruby code.

 Fork from [raxe](https://github.com/nondev/raxe) because I'm a bit frustrated by the choices of the maintainer